AsexGenomeEvol/palindromes/lab-book.md

 make: *** [mcscanx] Error 1
 ```

 found a fix on package's github:
+(Kamil) Small note, here you can link the github page that describes the error, that's quite usefull.
+You can use markdown syntax [text](link)

 ```
 "if you are building on 64-bit you may need to add